Andreansx/proxmox-nginx-vm-setup/README.md

 <div align="center">
-Made with ❤️ and a lot of learning!
+Made with ❤️ and some learning!
 </div>